 - Dialogue: All individuals are encouraged to develop high levels of verbal and written literacy.
-Higher order questioning, related to Bloom's Taxonomy, supports this development, with questions being suited to individuals' needs. - Task: differentiated tasks are set in order to challenge all individuals, whatever their level.
+Higher order questioning, related to Bloom's Taxonomy, supports this development, with questions being suited to individuals' needs. - Task: differentiated tasks are set in order to challenge all individuals, whatever their level. - Ability groups: In larger schools, classes can be split into lower, middle and higher ability groups with tasks set accordingly. - Choice: individuals can choose from a selection of activities to ensure interest and engagement.
+At times this can mean that individuals plan a topic, with teacher guidance, setting their own targets and tasks. - Resources: resources, carefully tailored to individuals' needs, are differentiated to scaffold learning and provide levels of challenge suited to all levels of attainment.

-- Choice: individuals can choose from a selection of activities to ensure interest and engagement.
-At times this can mean that individuals plan a topic, with teacher guidance, setting their own targets and tasks. - Resources: resources, carefully tailored to individuals' needs, are differentiated to scaffold learning and provide levels of challenge suited to all levels of attainment. - Support: Teachers and Teaching Assistants (TAs) may at times withdraw direct support to encourage greater independence. - Pace: More able individuals, working through at a faster pace than lower ability peers, may be given extension activities to further challenge their learning. - Outcome: Differentiation by outcome on its own is inadequate.
+- Support: Teachers and Teaching Assistants (TAs) may at times withdraw direct support to encourage greater independence. - Pace: More able individuals, working through at a faster pace than lower ability peers, may be given extension activities to further challenge their learning. - Outcome: Differentiation by outcome on its own is inadequate.
 However, when combined with other strategies (as listed above) and clear expectations of outcomes suited to the individual individuals, learning is promoted.